 Designed to help shed dull layers of skin in favor of fresh skin cells, the chemical peel will rejuvenate your face and complexion — when used correctly.
-But, the price of regular spa and salon treatments can add up quickly, and the best at-home chemical peels are a fantastic way to reap the benefits of a chemical peel at an affordable price.
+Luckily, the best at-home chemical peels are a fantastic way to reap the benefits of a chemical peel at an affordable price without needing to leave your home.
 So, we asked a dermatologist: What makes for a good at-home chemical peel?

 Dr. Tsippora Shainhouse, a dermatologist in Beverly Hills, says when it comes to choosing an effective at-home chemical peel, stick to five ingredients: